doasync/use-component/README.md

   </Form>
 ```

-You can still use your original `Input` and `ErrorMessage`, but they will use specified components under the hood passing to them some internal props.
+You can still use your original `Input` and `ErrorMessage`, but they will use your specified components under the hood passing  some internal props to them.

 ### Tip